vitoo/vontar-x3-armbian/README.md

 ## What do you need

 - [A Vontar X3 TV box](https://s.click.aliexpress.com/e/_DEOTLuN)  (or any box having arm like S905 cpu ...)
-Choose a 4GB RAM version !
+Choose a 2 or 4GB RAM version depending on your need
-- SD CARD (at least 16 GB) [i took this cheap one](https://s.click.aliexpress.com/e/_DdJnx9r) (a legit one, real size as shown)
+- SD CARD (at least 16 GB) [i took this cheap one](https://s.click.aliexpress.com/e/_DdJnx9r) (this is a legit one, real size as shown)
 - one toothpick
 - one screen and hdmi cable for installation